Chuck Todd interviews Counselor to the President, Kellyanne Conway about the motive behind litigating inaugural crowd size.

 : straw mansee definition - misrepresenting an opponent's position or argument to make it easier to attack, usually by exaggerating, distorting, or just completely fabricating it.

-: While Todd did call Spicer's litigation of crowd size ridiculous, he never called anyone in the Trump campaign ridiculous.
+: Todd called Spicer's litigation of crowd size ridiculous, but NOT anyone in the Trump campaign ridiculous.

-: false equivalencysee definition - implying that two things are essentially the same, when they only have anecdotal similarities.
+: false equivalencesee definition - implying that two things are essentially the same, when they only have anecdotal similarities.

 : Between legitimate errors in reporting and deliberate manufactured disinformation.[2]